 2. Do add light when needed

 To acquire better results, lighting setup for video is essential.
-In dim environment, instead of increasing the ISO, try using additional light to avoid undesired noise.
+In dim environment, instead of increasing the ISO, try using additional studio light for video shooting to avoid undesired noise.

 3. Do use household lighting fixtures if needed

 In some cases, household incandescent and LEDs can create good lighting for video.
 By means of adding more lights as well as setting the white balance properly, you can balance the difference of intensity and color temperature between home and professional illuminating.